Horsed/horsed.github.io/_posts/2013-07-14-toggling-responsive-layout.md

 $('#link-to-desktop-version').click(switchToFixedLayout);
 {% endhighlight %}

-{% switchToFixedLayout %} removes the CSS class {% flexible %} from all elements with the CSS class {% f %}. {% f %} is a marker for all elements that need to be considered for the responsiveness.
+{% switchToFixedLayout %} removes the CSS class ```flexible``` from all elements with the CSS class ```f```. ```f``` is a marker for all elements that need to be considered for the responsiveness.
 Now users can switch to a desktop layout by clicking the corresponding link.
-With a little more jQuery the link could even toggle {% flexible %}.
+With a little more jQuery the link could even toggle ```flexible```.
 One could furthermore save the state in the URL fragment, so the user doesn't switch back to the flexible layout by reloading the page.